You are here

 Staff from Housing and Residence Life and Student Accessibility Services will review requests and meet with students to discuss the needs and options for accommodation; however, all requests, even with appropriate documentation, are not guaranteed.
 Students will be informed of the decision within 2 weeks of the meeting.
 Students requesting Services or Emotional Support Animals must follow the policies and procedures outlined in these guidelines.

 All students residing on campus are required to purchase a meal plan.
-Students with allergies and dietary restrictions are encouraged to work with Student Accessibility Services and Chartwell’s to ensure that Chartwell’s staff are aware of the student’s needs and will prepare food accordingly.
+Students with allergies and dietary restrictions are encouraged to work with Student Accessibility Services and Sodexo to ensure that Sodexo’s staff are aware of the student’s needs and will prepare food accordingly.
 Students are encouraged to review our meal service provider's dietary needs guide to learn more about accessing meals in the dining halls.

-We encourage students to schedule meetings during the first weeks of each semester.
+We encourage students to schedule meetings before the start of each semester.
 Accommodations are not retroactive.
 Students may not take "make up exams" or request to redo projects with accommodations if they originally took place before the faculty were notified.

 If a student has questions or concerns with Student Accessibility Services’ decision about accommodations, the student should immediately contact Elizabeth Smith-Freedman, Associate Dean, to discuss the matter.
-If, after this consultation, the student believes that they have been denied a reasonable accommodation, appropriate auxiliary aids and/or academic adjustments, the student may contact the College’s EO Officer and ADA/Section 504 Coordinator, Alisa Chapman, Executive Director of Compliance, at email@example.com who will advise and/or assist the student through informal or formal appeal steps as described in MassArt’s Equal Opportunity, Diversity and Affirmative Action (EO) Plan.
+If, after this consultation, the student believes that they have been denied a reasonable accommodation, appropriate auxiliary aids and/or academic adjustments, the student may contact the College’s EO Officer and ADA/Section 504 Coordinator who will advise and/or assist the student through informal or formal appeal steps as described in MassArt’s Equal Opportunity, Diversity and Affirmative Action (EO) Plan.
+In the event of conflict with a member of Student Accessibility Services, the student will be provided with an alternative staff contact within Student Accessibility Services or, if necessary, a contact designated by the Associate Dean of the Academic Resource Center.

 Decisions regarding appeals submitted will be rendered within seven (7) business days.
 If, after receiving their appeal decision the student still believes that they have been denied a reasonable accommodation, appropriate auxiliary aids and/or academic adjustments, the student may file a complaint pursuant to the MassArt’s Equal Opportunity, Diversity and Affirmative Action (EO) Plan.

-At any time during these processes, the student may contact the College’s EO Officer and ADA/Section 504 Coordinator, Alisa Chapman, Executive Director of Compliance, at firstname.lastname@example.org for information regarding MassArt’s policy on reasonable accommodation for persons with disabilities including grievance procedures.
+At any time during these processes, the student may contact the College’s EO Officer and ADA/Section 504 Coordinator for information regarding MassArt’s policy on reasonable accommodation for persons with disabilities including grievance procedures.

 The purpose of the formal appeal is not to provide a second review of the case, but rather to assure that disability related processes have been accurately and fairly followed by the university professionals with the expertise and judgment to make accommodation decisions in accordance with the Americans with Disability Act (ADA), and Section 504 of the Rehabilitation Act; and who have been entrusted with this responsibility.
 Grounds for appeal include: